UBC-ECESS/EcessDiscordBot/README.md

 # ECESS Discord Bot
 A work in progress Discord bot to be deployed on the [Electrical and Computer Engineering Student Society](http://ubcecess.com/) (ECESS) server.

-The motivation to build a custom bot against using pre-built solutions (such as MEE6) stemmed from the lack of flexibility beyond role distribution.
+The motivation to build a custom bot against using pre-built solutions (such as MEE6) stemmed from the lack of flexibility for additional features beyond role distribution.

 ## Progress
 The following features are currently supported: